Solve each polynomial inequality. Give the solution set in interval notation. (x - 4)(2x + 3)(3x - 1) ≥ 0

 Polynomial Inequalities

-Polynomial inequalities involve expressions where a polynomial is compared to another value using inequality symbols (>, <, ≥, ≤).
+Polynomial inequalities involve expressions where a polynomial is compared to another value or polynomial using inequality symbols (>, <, ≥, ≤).
 Solving them requires finding the values of the variable that make the inequality true, often by analyzing the sign of the polynomial over different intervals.

 Recommended video: